michaelthoreau/RTES_Assignment3/README.md

 ### Instructions

 Create a new project in platformIO as demonstrated in class.
-Copy the code from main.c and helpers.S in this repository to your project and modify to complete each part.
+Copy the code from main.c in this repository to your project and modify to complete each part.
+Submit your main.c and either a .png or .jpg showing the analog voltages from the extension component all together in a zip file.

 <br />